 Hi everyone!
-July is bringing us some holidays like “umi no hi“, where we give thanks for the ocean’s bounty and Health and Sports Day, which commemorates the opening of the 1964 Summer Olympics.
-This month specially with the 2020 Olympics around the corner I was thinking about a “Sports Special”, but I believe we are more interested in FOOD! 😋
+July is bringing us some holidays like “Umi no hi“, where we give thanks for the ocean’s bounty, and Health and Sports Day, which commemorates the opening of the 1964 Summer Olympics.
+This month especially with the 2020 Olympics around the corner I was thinking about a “Sports Special”, but I believe we are more interested in FOOD! 😋

 * The Japanese version of the article is also available.